firstandthird/routebox/readme.md

     * `query` whether to include the query string.
 Defaults to `true`.
     * `method` whether to include the request method.
 Defaults to `true`.
     * `path` whether to include the route path.
 Defaults to `true`.

+If there's an endpoint that can sometimes provide private data, you can call `request.nocache()` to prevent Routebox from caching the request.